-- to provide a combination of capital growth and income to deliver a return that is higher than that of the global stockmarket over any five-year period;
+- To provide a combination of capital growth and income to deliver a return that is higher than the global stockmarket over any five-year period; and

 Investment policy and strategy

-Core investment: At least 80% of the fund is invested in the shares of companies across any sector and of any size that are domiciled in any country, including emerging markets*.
-The fund usually holds shares in fewer than 50 companies.
+Core investment: At least 80% of the fund is invested in the shares of companies from anywhere in the world (including emerging markets), across any sector and of any size.
+The fund is concentrated and usually holds shares in fewer than 40 companies.

 Companies are assessed on their investment credentials and ability to deliver positive social and/or environmental impact, based on M&G’s impact assessment methodology.
 Companies that are deemed to be in breach of the United Nations Global Compact principles and/or involved in industries such as tobacco, controversial weapons or nuclear power or coal-fired power are excluded from the investment universe.

 Use of derivatives: Derivatives may be used to manage risks, reduce costs and to manage the impact of changes in currency exchange rates on the fund’s investments.

 Strategy in brief: The fund invests over the long term in companies that make a positive social and/or environmental impact alongside a financial return.
 Sustainability and impact considerations are fundamental in the stock selection process.
 The fund embraces the United Nations Sustainable Development Goals framework and invests in companies focused on areas including climate action, pollution reduction, education and working conditions.

 The MSCI ACWI Net Return Index is a point of reference against which the performance of the fund may be measured.

 The value and income from the fund's assets will go down as well as up.
 This will cause the value of your investment to fall as well as rise.
 There is no guarantee that the fund will achieve its objective and you may get back less than you originally invested.